-United States University does not discriminate on the basis of disability in its admission, recruitment, academics, research, financial aid, counseling, or employment assistance processes.
-Furthermore, United States University does not screen out, exclude, expel, limit, or otherwise discriminate against an individual seeking admission as a student, or an individual enrolled as a student, based on disability.
-United States University promotes an environment of respect and support for individuals with disabilities.
+United States University's policy and practice is to provide students with disabilities full and equal use of services, facilities, and privileges.
+United States University does not discriminate in its admission, recruitment, academics, research, financial aid, counseling, or employment assistance processes.
+The University promotes an environment of respect and support for individuals with disabilities.

-Students are responsible for disclosing disability information and requesting accommodation, in accordance with University requirements.
-Students who need assistance, even on a temporary basis, are encouraged to utilize the services available through the Office of Disability Services.
-For more information please disabilityservices@usuniversity.edu.
+Students are responsible for disclosing disability information and requesting accommodations, in accordance with university requirements.
+Students who need assistance, even on a temporary basis, are encouraged to utilize the services available through the Office of Disability Services (ODS).
+For more information, please contact disabilityservices@usuniversity.edu.